 Sorghum Pancakes are a wonderful light, fluffy breakfast basic.
 You don't need to be gluten free to love them!
-This recipe is also free from dairy and nuts, so many people with dietary restrictions can enjoy them.
+This recipe is also free from dairy, nuts, and (optionally) xanthan gum.

 Whisk the egg into the centre.

-Scoop some batter into hot, oiled pan and spread it out to form a pancake.
+Scoop some batter into a hot, oiled pan and spread it out to form a pancake.

 When bubbles begin to break the surface, flip the pancake over to cook on the other side.

 As I outlined in my article with Gluten Free Bread that is Easy to Make, sorghum flour is an ancient grain originally from the dry African plains.
 Also grown in Asia and Central and North America now, sorghum is the fifth most popular cereal crop in the world.
-An excellent gluten free alternative to wheat, sorghum has a neutral, sometimes sweet flavour and light colour.
 The Guardian has called sorghum the 'new wonder grain,' as it's said to be high in protein, fibre, and antioxidants.

 Here are some more sorghum recipes for you to try: